OpenSecuritySummit/oss2018/content/tracks/DevSecOps/working-sessions/webauthn-getting-started-workshop.md

 ---
-title        : WebAuthn - Getting started workshop type         : working-session featured     :                    # review with summit team "yes" when_day     :
+title        : WebAuthn - Getting started workshop type         : working-session track        : DevSecOps
+featured     :                    # review with summit team "yes" when_day     : Fri
-when_time    :
+when_time    : AM-1
 room_layout  :                    #
 room_number  :
-status       : review-content     # draft, review-content, done organizers   : ["Yuriy Ackermann"] participants :
+status       : review-content     # draft, review-content, done description  :
+organizers   :
+    - Yuriy Ackermann
-description  :
+participants :

 ---

 See how this [Web Authentication: What It Is and What It Means for Passwords](https://duo.com/blog/web-authentication-what-it-is-and-what-it-means-for-passwords)